cnrad/lanyard-profile-readme/README.md

 If you don't want people seeing the your activity, append the query param `hideActivity=true` to the end of the URL or use `hideActivity=whenNotUsed` to hide activity section when there's no activity to display.
 Activity are shown by default.

 ### ___Hide Spotify___

 If you don't want people seeing your Spotify activity, append the query param `hideSpotify=true` to the end of the URL.
 Spotify activity is shown by default.

 ### ___Hide App by ID___

-If you don't want display a specific application, append the query param `ignoreAppId=:app_id` to the end of the URL, IDs separate by `,`.
+If you don't want to display a specific application, append the query param `ignoreAppId=:app_id` to the end of the URL, IDs separate by `,`.

 ### ___Hide Discriminator___ (DEPRECATED soon)

 If you don't want people seeing your discriminator (most likely for privacy reasons), append the query param `hideDiscrim=true` to the end of the URL.
 Your discriminator is shown by default.

 ## ___Example URL and result___